simone-coelho/decision-service/README.md

                 ]
             }
         },
+        "get_enabled_features": {
+            "description": "Returns an array list of all the features that are enabled for the user", "props": {
+                "user_id": [
+                    "string",
+                    "required"
+                ],
+                "attributes": [
+                    "object",
+                    "optional"
+                ],
+                "features_list": [
+                    "array",
+                    "returns list of enabled features"
+                ],
+                "project_id": [
+                    "string",
+                    "optional [currently not implemented]"
+                ],
+                "datafile_url": [
+                    "string",
+                    "optional [currently not implemented]"
+                ],
+                "datafile_key": [
+                    "string",
+                    "optional [currently not implemented]"
+                ]
+            }
+        },
         "task": {
-            "description": "a task entered by the client to do at a later time", "props": {
+            "description": "A task entered by the client to do at a later time", "props": {
                 "user_id": [
                     "number",